sailafr/volunter-pembuatan-aplikasi/README.md

 * saila, [saila.or.id](https://saila.or.id).
 * sielyf, [Linkedin](https://www.linkedin.com/in/gilang-adhan/).

-I am editing the README file.
+I' am editing the README file.
 Adding some more details about the project description.